 You should also be recording all the goods your company buys and sells, who those goods are from and who they’ve been sold to.
 If you’re selling products in the retail market, you’re normally exempt from reporting the latter.

-All of this information will then be used to prepare your company’s full, or statutory, annual accounts.
-You’ll also need to call on this information to file your company tax returns, pay corporation tax or file for and pay Value Added Tax (VAT).
+All of this information will then be used to prepare your company’s full (statutory) annual accounts.
+You’ll also need to call on this information to file your company tax returns ad pay corporation tax (VAT, if applicable)).
 These are all regular accounting responsibilities you’ll be expected to fulfil as part of running your company.

 The big one is your company’s statutory accounts.
 These are due every year – whether your company is trading or not.
 You’ll be expected to file them with Companies House within nine months of your accounting reference date – which is normally the anniversary of the last calendar day of the month in which you incorporated your company.